Char2sGu/layout-projection/packages/core/guides/layout-animation.md

 The `LayoutAnimator` is a much higher-level service built on top of the Animation Engines, focusing on animating a subtree of the Projection Tree from their snapshot layouts to their current layouts.

-The `LayoutAnimator` covers the most common layout animations, and thus so it's the service you'll be working with the most.
+The `LayoutAnimator` covers the most common layout animations, and thus it should be the service you'll be working with the most.

 Just like the Animation Engines, `LayoutAnimator` exposes an `animate()` method to perform animations: